 IP reachability among linked homes is achieved by insertion and propagation of routes into a routing protocol running within the home network.
-Services are then advertised among homes as defined in [I-D.cheshire-mdnsext-hybrid] and prefix assignment defined in [I-D.arkko-homenet-prefix-assignment] .
+Services are then advertised among homes as defined in [I-D.cheshire-mdnsext-hybrid] and

 [I-D.stenberg-homenet-dnssdext-hybrid-proxy-ospf].
 Finally, by connecting to a UI hosted by the specific router, the user can define policies for the services permitted to be shared within a given circle defined by the social network.